-- 9.3.8.1.1 The following equipment is permitted: - A separator between the fingers to prevent pinching the arrow: - On the bow hand an ordinary glove, mitten or similar item may be worn but must not be attached to the grip of the bow.

-9.3.8.2 Recurve and Barebow divisions:

-- 9.3.8.2.1 The following equipment is permitted: - An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring.
+- 9.3.8.1.1 The following equipment is permitted: - A separator between the fingers to prevent pinching the arrow: - On the bow hand an ordinary glove, mitten or similar item may be worn but must not be attached to the grip of the bow. - 9.3.8.2 Recurve and Bare bow. - 9.3.8.2.1 The following equipment is permitted: - An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring. - 9.3.8.2.2 For Bare bow the stitching on the tabs shall be uniform in colour, marks or lines shall be uniform in size, shape and colour.

-9.3.8.3 Compound and Bowhunter divisions: